Paddle-Team-7/CASENet_paddle/README.md

 # CASENet: PyTorch Implementation
-This is an implementation for paper [CASENet: Deep Category-Aware Semantic Edge Detection](https://arxiv.org/abs/1705.09759).
+This is a paddle implementation for paper [CASENet: Deep Category-Aware Semantic Edge Detection](https://arxiv.org/abs/1705.09759).

 This repository has been adapted to work with the Cityscapes Dataset.